The Intelligence Layer

 • Research and early concepting

-• Mental models and trust patterns
+• User mental models and trust patterns

 • UI foundations for Knowledge Scopes